5 Tips for Choosing a Property Manager

 Tenant care

-One of the largest parts of property management is taking care of tenants and every company will have a different method for doing so.
+One of the largest parts of property management is taking care of tenants, and every company has a different method for doing so.

 Think about what is important to you as a landlord.
-How much control do you want to have over your tenants and how much should the property manager have?
+How much control do you want over your tenants, and how much should the property manager have?
 How do they find tenants?

-It is vital to know this as bad tenant management can lead to a loss of tenants and subsequently a loss of profit.
-Make sure that everyone is on the same page and ensure that they are aware of what you want from them, as well as what they will do for you.
+It is vital to know this, as bad tenant management can lead to a loss of tenants and, subsequently, a loss of profit.
+Make sure that everyone is on the same page and that they are aware of what you want from them and what they will do for you.

 Let’s talk profit

 Rent collection is another vital part of property management.
-If this part isn’t stable then there will be no money to even pay the property manager, so this should be fairly high up the priority list for everyone involved.
+If this part isn’t stable, there will be no money to pay the property manager, so it should be fairly high on everyone’s priority list.

 Property managers will value your property as part of their basic package and help you to determine how much rent you should be charging per month.
 With their professional knowledge of the current housing market, they should be able to do an accurate analysis and ensure that you are not underselling your property or charging a ridiculously high price that may deter potential tenants.

-Once the rental price has been set you need to make sure that their rent collection suits your situation.
-How long after rent has been collected will the money be in your account?
+Once the rental price has been set, you must ensure that their rent collection suits your situation.
+How long after rent has been collected, will the money be in your account?

 Find out how they plan on collecting the rent, what method they will be using and what their success rate is.
 Ensuring that their methods are tried and tested is crucial; rent collection is not something you want to mess about with.

-Enquire about the procedure if there are any arrears, missed or late payments.
-A property management company are likely to charge more to take tenants to court and chase for late payments.
+Enquire about the procedure and if there are any arrears, missed payments, or late payments.
+A property management company will likely charge more to take tenants to court and chase for late payments.
 Will they go as far as eviction?
-It is a good idea to ask how often they find themselves doing this, if it is often then their rent collection service is clearly not working for them, and by the sounds of it, maybe it won’t work for you…
+It is a good idea to ask how often they find themselves doing this, if it is often then their rent collection service is not working for them, and by the sounds of it, maybe it won’t work for you…

 Read the small print

-Make sure that you are fully aware of all of the T&C’s that your new property manager comes with.
-Admit it, you have, on multiple occasions, just scrolled to the bottom of the T&C’s and just clicked ‘I accept’ without actually reading what you are accepting… don’t feel ashamed, we’ve all done it.
+Make sure that you are fully aware of all of the T&Cs that your new property manager comes with.
+Admit it—you have, on multiple occasions, scrolled to the bottom of the T&Cs and clicked ‘I accept’ without actually reading what you are accepting.
+Don’t feel ashamed—we’ve all done it.

-Do you want to hand over full control to the property manager?
+Do you want to hand over complete control to the property manager?
 Or are you looking for a more hands-on approach?
-Check that the small print doesn’t coerce you into agreeing to things that you cannot provide or do not wish to do.
-Just make sure that you are happy with all the conditions that come with the property management company, you don’t want any nasty surprises.
+Check that the small print doesn’t coerce you into agreeing to things you cannot provide or do not wish to do.
+Just ensure you are happy with all the conditions that come with the property management company; you don’t want any nasty surprises.

-Some property management companies offer an inescapable contract, one that binds you to them for a set amount of time, offering no escape unless a large fee is paid, or an agreement is made.
+Some property management companies offer an inescapable contract, one that binds you to them for a set amount of time, offering no escape unless a large fee is paid or an agreement is made.
 This is a worrying thing to see, if a company won’t let you leave on your own accord then this should be flagging some warning signs.
-A company shouldn’t feel the need to trap their customers, they should feel confident that consumers will stay with them for the long haul and may even renew their contract when the time comes.
+A company shouldn’t feel the need to trap its customers; it should feel confident that consumers will stay with it for the long haul and may even renew its contract when the time comes.

 In addition, some property managers may trap landlords into using only their services.

-If a landlord wished to sell their property they may find themselves restricted to only listing with their property management company.
-This can be a trap that many landlords are unaware of but will definitely be written in that pesky small print.
+If a landlord wishes to sell their property, they may find themselves restricted to only listing with their property management company.
+Many landlords are unaware of this trap, which will definitely be written in that pesky small print.

-If the company has impressed and gained the confidence of the landlord then they very well may decide to list with them, but this should be a conscious decision and not something that they are contractually obliged to do.
-If you have been less than impressed with your property manager then the last thing that you will want to do is entrust them with the task of selling your house… don’t be caught by this sneaky trick!
+If the company has impressed and gained the landlord’s confidence, then they very well may decide to list with them, but this should be a conscious decision and not something that they are contractually obliged to do.
+If you have been less than impressed with your property manager, then the last thing that you will want to do is entrust them with the task of selling your house.
+Don’t be caught by this sneaky trick!

 Have a shop around, find out the different deals available and what services they offer and think about whether or not this is a good fit for you.